functionless/eventual-website/docs/learn/1-what-is-eventual.md

 });
 ```

-This includes an API Gateway, Event Bus and Workflow engine, all running within your own AWS account.
+This includes an API Gateway, Event Bus and Workflow engine, all running within your own account.

 ### Composing and Evolving Services